djma777/100-days-of-code/log.md

 **Link to Github code:** [Heat Map Code](https://github.com/djma777/fcc-heat-map-proj) **Link to Github Page:** [Heat Map Page](https://djma777.github.io/fcc-heat-map-proj/)

+---

 ### Day 13: March 4, 2020

 ## Today's Progress:

 JS Readings & Still Working on the Heatmap Project.

 ## Thoughts:

 **YDKJSY, Get Started > CH2**

 Finished my reading on YDKJSY, Get Started > CH2: Digging to the Roots of JS.
 I really like the topics discussed in this chapter, and I'm looking forward to learning about Scopes and Closures a lot more.
 I want to master each piece of concept in JS if that's at all possible.

-**Dan Abramov's CH2 of Just JavaScript > Values and Variables**
+**Dan Abramov's CH3 of Just JavaScript > Values and Variables**

-*My first thoughts on this first snippet:*
+_My first thoughts on this first snippet:_

 ```JavaScript
 let reaction = 'yikes';